pmtpro/chevereto-3-docs/manual/troubleshooting/debug.md

 ## Accessing logs

 To access logs you will need to determine the location for those.
-If you don't configure debug Chevereto will follow to the default [error_log](https://www.php.net/manual/errorfunc.configuration.php#ini.error-log) handling configured for your PHP installation.
+If you don't configure debug Chevereto-Free will follow to the default [error_log](https://www.php.net/manual/errorfunc.configuration.php#ini.error-log) handling configured for your PHP installation.

 ### Where are the default logs?